 After many years away from academia, I began pursuit of my undergraduate degree in 2008, while I worked full-time as an administrative assistant at Maryville College in Maryville, Tennessee.
 In Spring 2013, I graduated Magna Cum Laude with a Bachelor of Arts in Music and a minor in Business and Organizational Management.
 In the fall of 2013, I left my job and entered the musicology program for a Master of Music at The University of Tennessee.
 I completed my degree in Summer 2016.
 My musicology research interests include music and cultural relations in fin-de-siècle Austria and Germany, Viennese popular forms, Hollywood film music of the 1930s, early twentieth-century instrumental music, late nineteenth-century American and European music, jazz, and issues of identity and social uses of music.

-I am currently a graduate student at The University of Tennessee, Knoxville in the School of Information Science.
-I will graduate with a Master of Science in Information Science in the summer of 2017.
-I presently hold a Graduate Research Assistantship in UTK’s Special Collections and work as a student assistant for a UTK faculty member.
-I also work as an adjunct Research and Instruction Librarian at Maryville College.
+I have completed all the requirements for a Master of Science in Information Science at The University of Tennessee, Knoxville in the School of Information Science and will receive my diploma in August.
+Although my Graduate Research Assistantship in UTK’s Special Collections ended on June 30, I am continuing to work as a student assistant until August.
+I am presently searching for a full-time library position.
 My interests include academic libraries, music libraries, metadata, archival processes, linked data, data visualization, digital humanities, digital libraries, and teaching information literacy to undergraduates.